omega8cc/boa/docs/MIGRATE-XMASS.md

 xmass prep-target target-ip [--fix-php] [--fix-solr] [--fix-users]
 ```

+`--fix-users` runs a lane of its own: it re-creates a lost system user
+(`<acct>`, `<acct>.ftp`) of an account that IS installed on the target, in
+either role (nologin and recorded for the promotion's release on a standby, the
+tenant shell elsewhere), runs none of the steps below (with `--fix-solr` beside
+it the Solr reconcile rides along), and is refused together with `--fix-php`.

 What it does, in order:

 0. **Tool refresh + same-release gate** — forces the migration tool set